 The defense would suggest that learning about Scott's affair had tainted the family's recollections of that day, that maybe only in hindsight he acted so suspiciously.
-Brent Rocha testified under cross-examination that Scott seemed devastated when his in-laws found out about Frey.
+Brent Rocha testified under cross-examination that Scott seemed devastated when his in-laws found out about Amber.

 Laci's family also speculated at trial that Scott didn't seem entirely gung-ho about becoming a father.

 "He looked at me and said, 'I was kinda hoping for infertility,'" Laci's sister-in-law Rosemarie Rocha testified.
 She acknowledged, however, telling police in January 2003 that the Petersons had seemed like a happy couple to her.